tornadocrazy/ModelViewer-configurator/readme.md

+# Simple Product Configurator for a Table

-Overview
+## Overview

-A simple product configurator for table.
-Its a simple static Page, its currently not meant to be for any other model because it can have some issues with configurater.js.
-A change of materials might be required in configurator.js for any other model.
+This is a simple static page product configurator for a table.
+It's currently not meant to be used for any other model due to potential issues with `configurator.js`.
+Changing materials might require modifications in `configurator.js` for any other model.

-For making it more dynamic for any model we need to setup a json like structure where model can store its changable material/mesh info that can be fetched directly.
-A CMP will also be needed to make more dynamic.
+To make it more dynamic for any model, we need to set up a JSON-like structure where the model can store its changeable material/mesh info that can be fetched directly.
+A Content Management Platform (CMP) will also be needed to make it more dynamic.

-How to run
+## How to Run

-Use any methods below:
+You can use any of the methods below:

-Direct deploy to netlify.
+- Direct deploy to Netlify.

-Live server extension of Ritwick dey is a great choice.
+- Live Server extension by Ritwick Dey is a great choice.

-Any simple server can host.
+- Any simple server can host.